airwallex/airwallex-payment-ios/README.md

 session.billing = "Your shipping address";
 session.returnURL = "App return url";
 session.paymentIntent = "Payment intent";
+session.autoCapture = "Whether the card payment will be captured automatically (Default YES)";
 ```

 If you want to make recurring, create recurring session.